LukeShortCloud/rootpages/src/administration/package_managers.rst

 Hardware Enablement
 ^^^^^^^^^^^^^^^^^^^

 Hardware Enablement (HWE), or Ubuntu LTS enablement, provides select backports from newer Ubuntu releases to allow newer hardware to work.
-Starting with Ubuntu Desktop 20.04.1 (not Server), the HWE packages are installed by default in each minor relese.
+Starting with Ubuntu Desktop 20.04.1 (not Server), the HWE packages are installed by default in each minor release.

 Ubuntu 18.04: